 Where works in parks or reserves impact on existing pedestrian or cycle ways, alternative temporary accessways shall be provided.
 Any temporary accessways shall be designed as far as practicable in accordance with Crime Prevention Through Environmental Design ("CPTED") principles and provide appropriate lighting and signage where necessary.

-Works within transport corridors shall be undertaken On completion of construction within Council roads, the works area shall be reinstated in accordance with the National Code of Practice for Utility Operators Access to Transport Corridors (November 2011) which applies at the date of this Notice, unless otherwise agreed between the Consent Holder and the Corridor Manager Auckland Transport.
+Works within transport corridors shall be undertaken in accordance with the National Code of Practice for Utility Operators Access to Transport Corridors (November 2011, unless otherwise agreed between the Consent Holder and the Corridor Manager.

 Dust Management